 At this point let's look back on what has been established.

 Snell's law is formulated in terms of the sines of the angle of incidence and angle of refraction respectively.
-This is because for the phenomenon of refraction it is the angle that counts.
+The significance of that is: for the phenomenon of refraction it is the angle that counts.

 For emphasis let me state explicitly: for refraction the distance traveled is not relevant.
-Only the angle counts.
+It's about the angle.

 Multiple paths